Being Water Wiser Helps Save Money and Your Yard

 It feels like it’s getting warmer and warmer every summer, and we’re getting less rain, which is never good if you want to have the prize green yard in the neighborhood.

-As you drive through The Meadows and other neighborhoods in Castle Rock, you’ll notice a Water Wiser flier or sticker in windows.
-And for the most part you’ll probably see a nice green lawn with that house.
-When I first moved here I was very curious.
-After speaking to a neighbor they told me it was a water conservation designation and that if I took the workshop I would be exempt from the city watering restrictions.
+As you drive through The Meadows and other neighborhoods in Castle Rock, you’ll notice plenty of beautiful yards.
+How does this happen when it’s so dry?
+You’ll see a Water Wiser flier or sticker in windows if you look closely.
+When I first moved here, I was very curious.
+After speaking to a neighbor, they told me it was a water conservation designation and that if I took the workshop, I would be exempt from the town’s watering restrictions.
 What?
 Exempt?
-I can water whenever I want?
+I can water whenever I want as long as it’s before 8 am or after 8 pm?
 I was intrigued.
-So I enrolled in the 3 hour workshop.
+So I enrolled in the 3-hour workshop.

 Less Water.
 Green Grass.
 Save Money.

-I was actually fascinated with the class.
-It was very educational; within the first few minutes of the class I learned that it’s possible to conserve water, keep my yard green and, best of all, save money on my water bill.
+I was fascinated with the class.
+It was very educational; within the first few minutes of the course, I learned that it’s possible to conserve water, keep my yard green, and save money on my water bill.